shadforth/reading-list/books/README.md

 ## To read 📕

+- _12 Rules for Life_, Jordan Peterson
 - _The Advantage: Why Organizational Health Trumps Everything Else In Business_, Patrick Lencioni
+- _An Elegant Puzzle: Systems of Engineering Management_, Will Larson
 - _The Charisma Myth_, Olivia Fox Cabane
 - _Clean Architecture: A Craftsman's Guide to Software Structure and Design_, Robert C. Martin
 - _Continuous Delivery_, Dave Farley and Jez Humble